Buffalo meat

-Buffalo meat is the meat of the water buffalo, a large bovid, raised for its milk and meat in many countries including India, Pakistan, Bangladesh, Nepal, the Philippines, Bulgaria, Italy, Russia, the Czech Republic, Slovakia, Australia and Egypt.
+Buffalo meat is the meat of the water buffalo, a large bovid, raised for its milk and meat in many countries.
+The water buffalo population is distributed worldwide, but ninety-seven percent of it is located in Asia.
+China, Pakistan, and India have most of the available stock.

 Buffalo meat is known by various names in different countries.
-In some places it is known as red beef, or buff in India and Nepal; in other countries, it is known as carabeef, a portmanteau of "carabao" and "beef", originally coined in Philippine English in the 1970s to distinguish the meat of water buffaloes.
+In some places it is known as red beef, buffalo beef, or buff in India and Nepal; in other countries, it is known as carabeef, a portmanteau of "carabao" and "beef", originally coined in Philippine English in the 1970s to distinguish the meat of water buffaloes.
 Meat taken from a buffalo younger than 20 months is known as padwa in India, pado in Nepal and bansgosh in Pakistan.
 Buffalo calves are often referred to as buffalo broilers and brought up exclusively on milk for the purpose of being slaughtered young for meat.

 Social significance

 Due to the religious importance of cows and restrictions on beef in India and Nepal (and some places in eastern Bhutan), there is a need to differentiate buffalo meat from beef.
 In countries like India, for religious reasons, a considerable part of the population does not eat beef (meat of cattle).
 In a large number of the Indian states and in Nepal, slaughtering cattle is prohibited.